lukevp/ESC-POS-.NET/README.md

 ## Getting Started
 Check out the ESCPOS_NET.ConsoleTest for a comprehensive test suite that covers all implemented functions.

+This package is available on NuGet @ https://www.nuget.org/packages/ESCPOS_NET/

+Please comment / DM / open issues and let me know how the library is working for you!

 # NOTE: This document is a WIP so most of the below is just placeholder text as the project is being implemented.